E-commerce

 Clarify shipping costs

-proceeding to payment
+proceeding to checkout

-average cart value, delivery complaints
+average order value, delivery complaints

 add to cart